jes/scamp-cpu/doc/OS.md

 comes from the temporary file.
 Once grep calls exit(), the kernel would swap the shell back in and the second system() call would return.

-This method doesn't allow for example `cat foo.txt | head` to bail out of the cat early, but it still provides a lot of the useful properties of program composition, without needing to support actual multitasking.
+This method doesn't allow for example `cat foo.txt | head` to bail out of the cat early (i.e. you don't get a SIGPIPE when `head` is finished reading, because `head` doesn't start until `cat` is finished), but it still provides a lot of the useful properties of program composition, without needing to support actual multitasking.

 ### asm/slangc/slc/peepopt

-These would form a complete self-hosting build environment.
+These form a complete self-hosting build environment.

     asm: assembler
     slangc: compiler
     slc: compiler driver (slangc foo.sl | peepopt > foo.s; cat head.s foo.s foot.s | asm > foo)
-    peepopt: peephole optimiser
+    peepopt: peephole optimiser (not yet implemented)

 ### vi